 - Homophobia and transphobia

 - Familial rejection

 - Coming out

-Because mental health issues are so prevalent in the LGBTQ community, most specialty rehab centers have a strong focus on dual diagnosis treatment.
-Learning how to cope with the extra stress of being gay, lesbian, bisexual, transgender or being unsure of one’s identity is a central element of gaining control over substance abuse and beginning a strong recovery.
+Because mental health issues are so prevalent in the LGBTQ community, most specialty treatment centers strongly focus on dual diagnosis treatment.
+Learning how to cope with the extra stress of being gay, lesbian, bisexual, transgender, or being unsure of one’s identity is a central element of gaining control over substance misuse and beginning a solid recovery.

-What to Look for in an LGBTQ Rehab Center
+What to Look for in an LGBTQ Treatment Center

 Sifting through LGBTQ treatment centers is not a simple task.
-It is imperative that the chosen program has a deep understanding of the social and psychological difficulties of being LGBTQ and has the ability to provide adequate support for each individual.
-The goal of rehab is to manage the stressors of life without self-medicating with drugs or alcohol.
+It is imperative that the chosen program has a deep understanding of the social and psychological difficulties of being LGBTQ and can provide adequate support for each individual.
+The goal of treatment is to manage the stressors of life without self-medicating with drugs or alcohol.
 A good LGBTQ addiction recovery program will aid participants in learning to:

 - Manage how they respond to discrimination in different settings.